Bhalekar2410/eBookLandingPage/README.md

 # Acknowledgments
-The template used in this project is sourced from TemplateMonster.
+- The template used in this project is sourced from TemplateMonster.
-Special thanks to the author of "You Can Win" for providing inspiration for this project.
+- Special thanks to the author of "You Can Win" for providing inspiration for this project.

-Thank you for choosing this landing page template!
+🤩Thank you for choosing this landing page template!
 We hope it effectively promotes the "You Can Win" eBook and provides a delightful experience for your visitors.
-If you have any questions or feedback, please feel free to reach out.
+If you have any ❓ questions or feedback, please feel free to reach out🤝.

 # Happy coding! 🚀